 B.Sc., magna cum laude, Construction Management, University of Colorado Boulder

-This report demonstrates that the cost increase to build a Zero Energy or Zero Energy Ready home is modest—far less than consumers, builders, and policymakers realize—and highlights methods builders and policymakers can use to drive increased market penetration.
-Costs are expected to continue declining over time as this market matures:…
+NEW: Cold Climates Addendum offers additional guidance for ZE and ZER homes built in climate zones 6 and 7.
+This report demonstrates that the cost increase to build a zero-energy or zero-energy ready home is modest—far less than consumers, builders, and policymakers realize—and highlights methods builders and policymakers can use…

 Real estate investors and owners can capture $290B with a simple, scalable approach to building energy upgrades.
 RMI’s new report reveals how a portfolio-based approach to energy optimization can uncover new sources of value left behind by traditional building-by-building approaches.